earlychildhoodeducation

 Most children look forward to journal writing and enjoy creating a record of their thinking.
 It gives us insight into each child’s literacy development as well as their unique ways of approaching written work.
 At the end of the school year, children will bring their journals home to share with parents.
 In the meantime, we value sharing this experience with them in the JK classroom.

-Contributed to by Park West Co-Op Teachers Amanda Speck and Katrina Nousaine, JK-East
+Contributed by Park West Co-op Teachers Amanda Speck and Katrina Nousaine Mann, JK-East

 “You’re not my friend!”
 Friendship and Preschool: What it Means and What it Doesn’t